grahamprimm/multicalc/README.md

 ### Running Tests with Docker

-To ensure the consistency and reliability of the Multi-Function Calculator Application, a Docker container has been set up for running the tests.
+To ensure the consistency and reliability of the MultiCalc Application, a Docker container has been set up for running the tests.
 The `test.Dockerfile` located at the root of the project is used to create a Docker image for testing purposes.

 Here's how you can build and run the test container: